-The ACCEL® RN TO BSN nursing program is comprised of the required major core courses, which are necessary for earning a BSN degree.
-The ACCEL® nursing program delivers 50 of the 126 credits necessary for the Bachelor of Science in Nursing Degree.
+The accelerated RN TO BSN nursing program is comprised of the required major core courses, which are necessary for earning a BSN degree.
+The RN to BSN nursing program delivers 50 of the 126 credits necessary for the Bachelor of Science in Nursing Degree.